cmda-bt/be-course-17-18/week-1.md

 If you completed the exercises, mark this assignment as complete by opening an issue on our [GitHub issue tracker][octocat-issue].
+Include two links in your issue: one to the closed PR from the [Introduction to GitHub][octocat-intro-to-github] exercise, the other to the GitHub Pages website from [GitHub Pages from the Command Line][octocat-github-cli] exercise.
 Let us know in the issue what you thought of the exercises.

 #### Extra resources